resource-watch/slate/source/includes/api/_query.md

 | POST  | `http://api.resourcewatch.org/v1/query/:datasetId` | The SQL statement should be provided in the body of the request.
 | POST  | `http://api.resourcewatch.org/v1/query` | The SQL statement should be provided in the body of the request.
 This way of querying datasets is only supported by some providers (e.g. document-based datasets).

+Note: The `FROM` clause of the SQL query being executed must also reference the dataset being queried.
+This reference should be done by providing the `dataset.tableName` field as the table being queried in the `FROM` clause.
+For some dataset providers (e.g. document-based datasets), you can provide instead the dataset id (`dataset.id`) or the dataset slug (`dataset.slug`) as the table being queried in the FROM clause.

 ### Query response body

 > Example response: